Your feet bear weight when you’re standing and help you get

 - plantar fasciitis

-- applying ice to the affected area
+- Apply ice to the affected area.

-- taking an over-the-counter pain reliever
+- Take an over-the-counter pain reliever.

 Many people who regularly experience foot pain are aware of what triggers it

-- the pain came on suddenly
+- your pain came on suddenly

 - your foot pain is due to a recent injury

 - you cannot place any weight on your foot after an

-- you have foot pain and also have a medical condition that
+- you have foot pain and a medical condition that

 - you also have a fever

-During your appointment, the doctor will probably observe your posture and how you
+During your appointment, the doctor will observe your posture and how you

 what parts of the feet are affected, and how severe it is.
 If necessary, your

 something as simple as shoe inserts can provide a great deal of relief.
 Other

-- choose comfortable, roomy, and well-cushioned shoes
+- Choose comfortable, roomy, and well-cushioned shoes.

-- avoid shoes with large heels and narrow toe areas
+- Avoid shoes with large heels and narrow toe areas.

-- maintain a healthy weight
+- Maintain a healthy weight.

-- stretch before engaging in vigorous exercise
+- Stretch before engaging in vigorous exercise.

-- practice good foot hygiene
+- Practice good foot hygiene.